RFA Wave Commander

 24 December 1944 sailed Barry independently to Milford Haven arriving the same day

-25 December 1944 sailed Milford Haven and joined convoy UC50A to New York arriving 4 January 1945 EMPIRE PALADIN ( later RFA WAVE COMMANDER) was in the same convoy
+25 December 1944 sailed Milford Haven and joined escorted convoy UC50A to New York arriving 4 January 1945.
+EMPIRE SALISBURY (later RFA WAVE MASTER) was in the same convoy

 4 January 1945 underwent repairs at New York which were completed on 10 January 1945

-18 January 1945 sailed New York in convoy CU55 to the Clyde arriving 28 January 1945 along with EMPIRE SALISBURY ( later RFA WAVE MASTER)
+18 January 1945 sailed New York in escorted convoy CU55 to the Clyde arriving 28 January 1945 along with EMPIRE SALISBURY(later RFA WAVE MASTER)

 4 February 1945 in for repairs on the Clyde which were completed on 16 February 1945